|Nutrition Facts (per serving)|

 Gather the ingredients.

-Pre heat oven to 350 F. Grease and flour two 9-inch cake pans.
+Position a rack in the center of the oven and heat to 350 F. Grease and flour two 9-inch cake pans.
 Set aside.

 Combine the grated carrots and brown sugar in a medium bowl and set aside while preparing the rest of the cake batter.